 These appear as marks/pitting on the rolled surface varying in shape, thickness and frequency.
 Rolled -in scale results from unsatisfactory removal of scale from the rolling stock before or during rolling and processing.
 There may be also local areas of scale pressed into the surface of the stock during rolling.

 Physico-chemical faults concern the analytical and structural composition of the steel and/or presence of presence of radio active elements in the steel.

 These faults are internal defect and make the product unusable in the corresponding commercial quality.
 In general, these defects- such as inclusions, split ends, piping, off chemistry etc.- cannot be seen with the naked eye.
 These defects are detected by ultrasonic methods, by mechanical and/ or chemical tests.
 Presence of radio active elements, if any, may be detected by radiation meter.

 As in the case of products with the surface defects, the importer must declare products with physico- chemical faults and supply documental evidence.
 Customs checks on these faults may be carried out with the assistance of a competent verification agency including accredited chemical laboratory.

 This Website belongs to Ministry of Steel, Government of India Content on this website is published

 and managed by Ministry of Steel.
 For any query regarding this website Please Contact

-be best viewed in IE 6.0 and above and 1024X768 resolution, This site is designed
+be best viewed in IE 9.0 and above or Mozilla 2.0 and above using 1024X768 resolution, This site is designed

 and hosted by National Informatics Centre (NIC)